-SVS is funding travel scholarships for medical students and general surgery residents to the 2013 Vascular Annual Meeting at the Moscone Center West in San Francisco, CA. A maximum of 100 competitive scholarships in the amount of $450 each will be awarded.
+SVS is funding travel scholarships for medical students and general surgery residents to the 2014 Vascular Annual Meeting at the Hynes Convention Center in Boston, MA.
 Please note pre-med students with a strong interest in vascular surgery also are encouraged to apply.

 These scholarships provide aspiring vascular surgeons with an opportunity to learn more about the latest treatments and research in vascular disease.
 During the meeting, trainees will be able to attend scientific sessions and network with leaders in the field.
 SVS will provide educational programming designed exclusively for students and residents.
 Scholarship recipients also will have the opportunity to participate in open and endovascular simulation training, a surgical skills competition, attend didactic lectures specially geared toward them, and participate in a residency fair.

 · Up to a $450 travel award* (to be used toward the cost of travel, housing, and subsistence during the period of

 · Exclusive Open & Endovascular Simulation Training Session (scholarship recipients only)